 The Design and Development in Selected Villages SPD was adopted by the Council as part of the Peterborough Planning Policy Framework on 13 June 2011.

 It supplements the policies of the Peterborough Core Strategy (in particular, policy CS16) by providing more detailed policies and advice for new development in the villages of Ailsworth, Bainton and Ashton, Barnack and Pilsgate, Castor, Glinton, Helpston, Thorney, Ufford, Wansford and Wothorpe.

-The Peterborough Flood and Water Management SPD was adopted by the Council as part of the Peterborough Planning Policy Framework on 10 December 2012.
+The Peterborough Flood and Water Management SPD was adopted by the Council on 17 June 2019 and came in to effect on 24 July 2019.